 The doctrine of mutual assured destruction did not exist at the dawn of the atomic age.
-As the Soviet Union developed a nuclear capability, the United States responded with further development of its own arsenal and delivery capability.
-Eventually the United States developed a reliable second-strike capability.
+As each side raced to achieve a nuclear "advantage," or at least prevent the other side from developing an advantage, both sides reacted to the other side's growing capabilities in a vicious cycle.
+Eventually, both the United States and the Soviet Union developed reliable second-strike capabilities.
 The recognition that the assurance of an effective second-strike capability meant that no first strike by an opponent could avoid certain nuclear annihilation led ultimately to the perception of nuclear stability between the two superpowers.
 In the 1960s, then secretary of defense Robert McNamara finally recognized and expressed the concept of assured destruction as a property that emerged from the Cold War race for nuclear armament supremacy.
-The Soviet Union's development of a secondstrike capability meant that a concept of mutual assured destruction was in place and that a more stable status had been achieved between the two superpowers.
+The Soviet Union's development of a second-strike capability meant that a concept of mutual assured destruction was in place and that a more stable status had been achieved between the two superpowers.

-As a product of the buildup of a nuclear deterrence system that included a second-strike capability, we see on the one hand that the concept of nuclear deterrence itself is a system-level attribute and, on the other hand, no component itself presages this attribute.
+As a product of the buildup of a nuclear deterrence system that included a second-strike capability, we see on the one hand that the concept of nuclear deterrence itself is a system-level attribute and, on the other hand, that no component itself presages this attribute.
 One might argue that the human components will be aware of this attribute, but this knowledge does not determine the task performance of the human components.
 If anything, knowledge of this attribute in times of escalated tensions might interfere with the proper functioning of human components because of compelling cultural or familial concerns.
 We can conclude that nuclear deterrence is an emergent property of the system.

-The Risk of Failure of Nuclear Deterrence Is an Emergent Property and human component failures, and all command-level choices.
+The Risk of Failure of Nuclear Deterrence Is an Emergent Property

+It is at least possible to conceptualize the process of evaluating performance of nuclear deterrence over the full spectrum of conflict scenarios, hardware and human component failures, and all command-level choices.
 Some fraction of these factors would terminate in the use of a nuclear weapon, whereas others would not.
 In each and every possibility, the outcome is entirely dependent on the evaluation of the system performance.
 The set of failures and the entire set of possibilities are each system-level entities that depend fundamentally on the emergent property of deterrence.
 It is incontrovertible: the probability of failure is itself an emergent property of the deterrence system, leading us to infer that the risk of failure as well is an emergent property of the deterrence system.